-5.16 COURSE CUTTING
+5.15 COURSE CUTTING

-- 5.16.01 Taking short cuts on course to gain an advantage can both damage the environment and brings the sport and spirit of Enduro mountain biking racing into disrepute.
-Therefore, any rider trying to save time by choosing a line that lies outside of the defined trail will be disqualified. - 5.16.02 The race organiser may choose, in exceptional circumstances, to apply a time penalty, not a DSQ to a rider found to have cut the course without intention.
+- a) Taking short cuts on course to gain an advantage can both damage the environment and brings the sport and spirit of Enduro mountain biking racing into disrepute.
+Therefore, any rider trying to save time by choosing a line that lies outside of the defined trail will be disqualified. - b) The race organiser may choose, in exceptional circumstances, to apply a time penalty, not a DSQ to a rider found to have cut the course without intention.
 However, any rider leaving the obvious line must be aware that they risk a DSQ.

-5.17 LIAISON STAGE DELAY/MISSED START
+5.16 LIAISON STAGE DELAY/MISSED START

-5.17.01 Riders arriving late to the start must follow the starter's orders and join the course when instructed to do so.

-- 5.17.02 Failure to follow starter's orders will result in a time penalty (See recommended penalties Section 5.20 (PENALTIES). - 5.17.03 Any riders arriving at the start of a Special Stage later than 30 minutes after their specified start time will be disqualified from the race.
+- a) Riders arriving late to the start must follow the starter's orders and join the course when instructed to do so. - b) Failure to follow starter's orders will result in a time penalty (See recommended penalties in the 'PENALTIES' section). - c) Any riders arriving at the start of a Special Stage later than 30 minutes after their specified start time will be disqualified from the race.

-5.18 ILLEGAL OUTSIDE ASSISTANCE
+5.17 ILLEGAL OUTSIDE ASSISTANCE

-5.18.01 Any competitor receiving outside assistance from a non-racer without prior agreement from the Commissaires will be disqualified.
+Any competitor receiving outside assistance from a non-racer without prior agreement from the Commissaires will be disqualified.
 This includes using team staff/outside help to carry equipment around the course or perform repairs during the race.

-5.19 RULE VIOLATION RECORDING
+5.18 RULE VIOLATION RECORDING

-- 5.19.01 The PCP is responsible for the application of the rules and has the final say in any decisions. - 5.19.02 The organiser can appoint special 'roving marshals' to travel around the course at their own discretion to undisclosed points.
-These roving marshals can report rule violations to a Commissaires. - 5.19.03 Any rule violations must be registered with the Commissaires within 30 minutes of the last competitor finishing the final stage.
+- a) The PCP is responsible for the application of the rules and has the final say in any decisions. - b) The organiser can appoint special 'roving marshals' to travel around the course at their own discretion to undisclosed points.
+These roving marshals can report rule violations to a Commissaires. - c) Any rule violations must be registered with the Commissaires within 30 minutes of the last competitor finishing the final stage.